amueller69/Law-School-Notes/Spring-2019/Bankruptcy/04-Automatic_Stay.md

     * Contract where you are swapping obligations
     * Ex: currency swap (at the end of the period, contract would be worth the difference in the two currencies); interest rate swap --one party promises to pay a fixed interest rate, other party promises to pay a variable interest rate (at the end of the period, contract would be worth the difference); credit default swap (key issue in 2008 financial crisis)?
     * **§362(27) -- Netting arrangements**
+    * The exercise by a master netting agreement participant of any contractual right (as defined in section 555, 556, 559, or 560) under any security agreement
     * Arguments for/against special treatment:
       * For Exception: this market can take care of itself (self-clearing market); domino effect failure; promotes liquidity in the system; protects hedges; otherwise would make these contracts undesirable
-      * Against Exception: worry about race to the courthouse (makes bankruptcy useless for DR bc there is nothing the DR can do to protect itself from posting collateral for these contracts)
+      * Against Exception: Worry about race to the courthouse (makes bankruptcy useless for DR bc there is nothing the DR can do to protect itself from posting collateral for these contracts)
     * Skeel: The fact that these are volatile contracts, time-sensitive, and have the potential to leave non-debtors exposed are good reasons for the stay, but the stay should be very short

 ### §362(c): Termination of the Stay in the event of repeated filings

+* Sections preventing abuse of repeated filings
 * §362(c)(3) - If debtor had a prior case dismissed in the preceding one-year period, the automatic stay in the second case terminates without respect to the debtor within 30 days after filing unless debtor rebuts heavy presumption that her case was not filed in good faith
 * §362(c)(4) - If D has two or more filings within the previous year, there is no stay at all unless bad faith presumption in preceding sentences is rebutted

 ### §362(d): Lifting the Stay

-* §362(d)(1)— Cause /reason to lift the stay (mainly lack of protection)
+* §362(d)(1) -- Cause/reason to lift the stay (mainly lack of adequate protection)
+  * Adequate protection means protection of value of a secured creditor’s collateral or mortgage holder’s collateral
   * Normally dealing with secured creditors whose collateral is deteriorating in value
 * §362(d)(2)— For property…if the debtor has no equity in the property and the property is not necessary vital to reorganization efforts